- The event ID 7023 Windows 10 error, which crashes Windows for some users, arises because the Connected Devices Service terminates.

 6. Clean boot Windows 10

-- Click the Hide all Microsoft services checkbox to select it on the Services tab.
+- Now, uncheck the Hide all Microsoft services checkbox and select Disable all.

 This resolution will ensure no third-party programs can conflict with Connected Devices Platform Service.

-If this solution fixes the issue, a conflicting third-party program was most likely the culprit.
+A conflicting third-party program was most likely the culprit if this solution fixes the issue.
 If you restore your original boot settings, you’ll need to identify that program to uninstall it.

-Note that there might still be other ways to fix the same issue; and users who have resolved this error with other resolutions are welcome to share their fixes below.
+Note that there might still be other ways to fix the same issue; users who have resolved this error with other resolutions are welcome to share their fixes in the comments below.